Sunday, February 8, 2026

 Must wear the ice their choices crown.

-© 2026 C.M.
+© 2026 by C.M.
 Joserlin, "Raven"

-—Created in collaboration with Perplexity,
+Created in collaboration with Perplexity,

 an AI writing assistant powered by GPT‑5.